Black History Month: Children's Books

 Paper Book

-Somewhere in Brooklyn, a little boy dreams of being a famous artist, not knowing that one day he would make himself a king.
-Jean-Michel Basquiat and his unique, collage-style paintings rocketed to fame in the 1980s as a cultural phenomenon unlike anything the art world had...
+Winner of the Randolph Caldecott Medal and the Coretta Scott King Illustrator Award!
+Jean-Michel Basquiat and his unique, collage-style paintings rocketed to fame in the 1980s as a cultural phenomenon unlike anything the art world had ever seen.
+But before that, he...

 The night is yours